hzau-liulab/UniBA/README.md

 python UniAffinity.py --test --cv 5 --dataset test
 ```

-Predictions are written under `output/UniBA_wo_res/`; analysis tensors are
-written under `analysis_graph/`.
+Predictions are written under `output/UniBA_wo_res/`; analysis tensors are written under `analysis_graph/`.
 Both directories are ignored by Git.

-## 9. Data contract and layout

-A pair ID has the form `PDB_partner1chains_partner2chains`.
-For example,
-`1akj_DE_AB` assigns D/E to partner 1 and A/B to partner 2.
-The data preparation
-stage maps selected chains to A, B, C, ... in partner order for all downstream
-tools.

-## Reproduction status
+## 8. Reproduction status

-The raw-PDB workflow was tested end to end on Linux on 2026-07-30 with one
-representative from every dataset:
+The raw-PDB workflow was tested end to end on Linux on 2026-07-30 with one representative from every dataset:

 | Dataset | Pair | Raw-to-graph | Fold-0 prediction |
 | --- | --- | --- | ---: |